Dinogorgon: History of discovery

-The type species of Dinogorgon rubidgei was discovered on Wellwood farm, a farm owned by the grandfather of Bruce Rubidge, Sidney H. Rubidge, outside of Graaff-Reinet.
+The type specimen of Dinogorgon rubidgei was discovered on Wellwood farm, a farm owned by the grandfather of Bruce Rubidge, Sidney H. Rubidge, outside of Graaff-Reinet.
 The fossil was likely recovered by Haughton himself sometime in the 1930s or 1940s, and were only described by British paleontologist, Sidney H. Haughton, and James Kitching between 1953 and 1965.

 Description

-Dinogorgon was one of the largest species of rubidgeinae, with the skull length of nearly 40 cm, almost as large as Rubidgea had.
+Dinogorgon was one of the largest species of Rubidgeinae, with the skull length of nearly 40 cm, almost as large as Rubidgea had.
 It was a formidable predator, and likely preyed on reptiles and smaller therapsids.
 Like more derived rubidgeines, Dinogorgon had a number of bosses on its skull, likely to reduce the stresses caused by struggling prey.
 Its snout was deep but narrow, similar to Aelurognathus, but narrower than Rubidgea and Clelandina.
 It had 4 to 5 upper and lower postcanine teeth, which further distinguishes it from Rubidgea.
-Three subspecies are currently recognised in the genus: D. rubidgei, D. quinquemolaris, and D. pricei.
+Three species were recognized in the genus ‒ D. rubidgei, D. quinquemolaris, and D. pricei ‒ but these are now all considered to be D. rubidgei.